 Is Pristiq Prescribed Only to Women?

-Although Pristiq (desvenlafaxine) was originally marketed mostly to target women for menstrual or menopausal issues, with its pretty-sounding name and cute commercials featuring wind-up dolls, lots of soft pink and pastel colors and gentle music, prescribing the drug today is not limited to the female market at all.
+Although Pristiq (desvenlafaxine) was originally marketed mostly to target women for menstrual or menopausal issues like “hot flashes,” with its pretty-sounding name and cute commercials featuring wind-up dolls, lots of soft pink and pastel colors, and gentle music, prescribing the drug today is not limited to the female market at all.

-There are no limits on who may be prescribed Pristiq except not to children or the under-25 age range due to the high risk of suicide.
-Among the elderly population, antidepressants are known to be outrageously overprescribed.
-It is unfortunate that though general medical practitioners are highly skilled technicians in their bio-physical healing arena, they are less skilled in nutritional aspects of improving health, and are, tragically, wholly untrained in treating mental health issues, let alone within a holistic or drug-free context.
+There are no limits on who may be prescribed Pristiq (desvenlafaxine) except not to children or the under-25 age range due to the high risk of suicide.
+Among the elderly population, antidepressants are known to be outrageously overprescribed, and the number of complications due to multiple medications, co-occurring disorders, and medical conditions makes the problem exponentially worse.10 It is unfortunate that though general medical practitioners are highly skilled technicians in their bio-physical healing arena, they are less skilled in nutritional aspects of improving health, and are, tragically, wholly untrained in treating mental health issues, let alone within a holistic or drug-free context.